-The 2016 Visitor Study found that trail users are more likely to visit a regional trail alone than park visitors are to visit a regional park alone (63% visit trails alone verses 45% visit parks alone).
-Trails had a higher frequency of visits across seasons and significantly higher summer visits than parks, but less
+The 2016 Visitor Study found that trail users are more likely to visit a regional trail alone than park visitors are to visit a regional park alone (63% visit trails alone versus 45% visit parks alone).
+Trails had a higher frequency of visits across seasons and significantly higher summer visits than parks, but less time spent per visit.

-As of 2018, there were 49 regional trail corridors, with a total of 389 miles open to the public, listed in Table 3-4 and Figure 3-4.
+As of 20182020, there were 4955 regional trail corridors, with a total of 389415 miles open to the public, listed in Table 3-4 and Figure 3-4.
 Many trails are constructed in phases, some as part of roadway improvement projects or local development.
 Therefore, although a trail is listed as being open, some portions of the trail corridor may be developed in the future and are not yet open to the public.

-30 Table 3-4.
-Regional Trails Open to the Public (2018)
+31 Table 3-4: Regional Trails Open to the Public (20182020)

-Regional Park Implementing Agency Regional Trails Map # Anoka County Bunker Hills-Chain of Lakes Regional Trail T1 Anoka County Central Anoka Regional Trail T2 Anoka County Chain of Lakes-Otter Lake Regional Trail Т3 Anoka County Coon Creek Regional Trail T4 Anoka County East Anoka County Regional Trail T5 Anoka County/Dakota County Mississippi River Regional Trail T6
+Regional Park Implementing Agency Regional Trails Map # Anoka County Bunker Hills-Chain of Lakes Regional Trail T1 Anoka County Central Anoka Regional Trail T2 Anoka County Chain of Lakes-Otter Lake Regional Trail T3 Anoka County Coon Creek Regional Trail T4 Anoka County East Anoka County Regional Trail T5